Kitchen Cleaning Chemicals

 Abrasives should be used with care as they may scratch certain types of materials used for kitchen equipment such as plastic or stainless steel.

-Acid cleaners are the most powerful type of cleaning agent and should be used with care.
+Acid cleaning chemcials are the most powerful type of cleaning agent and should be used with care - see our blog on acid cleaning.
 If they are not diluted correctly, acid cleaners can be very poisonous and corrosive.
+PH 1-5, PH1-2 is very acidic and definitely needs PPE when used.
+Typically a neutral detergent will be used afterwards to remove chemical residues and stop the ongoing acidic effect on surfaces.

 Cleaning is only the first step to a germ-free kitchen.
 Cleaning is done using detergent, but it doesn’t kill bacteria or other microorganisms that can cause food poisoning.
-To kill bacteria and ensure a clean workplace, you must follow cleaning with sanitizing.
+To kill bacteria and ensure a clean workplace, you must follow cleaning with sanitizing or disinfection - review our blog to cover the difference between sanitising and disinfection chemicals and processes.
+Sanitising kills 999 in 1000 germs, disinfection kills 999,999 in 1 million germs.
+Food grade Rinse Free Surface Sanitising can be sprayed onto surfaces and left, with workers returning later to food preparation areas without further cleaning needed.
+Not all disinfectants are food safe.

 Effective cleaning and sanitizing also help to: